Russell Brand: Presenting

-Brand presented the 2006 NME Awards.
-At the ceremony Bob Geldof, who was accepting an award from Brand, said at the podium, "Russell Brand – what a cunt", to which Brand replied, "Really, it's no surprise [Geldof]'s such an expert on famine.
-He has, after all, been dining out on 'I Don't Like Mondays' for 30 years."
-Brand hosted the 2007 BRIT Awards and presented Oasis with an "Outstanding Contribution to Music" award at the event.
+Brand hosted the 2007 Brit Awards and presented Oasis with an "Outstanding Contribution to Music" award at the event.
 He also hosted one hour of Comic Relief.
 On 7 July 2007, he presented at the UK leg of Live Earth at Wembley Stadium, London.

 On 12 December 2007, BBC Four aired Russell Brand On the Road, a documentary presented by Brand and Matt Morgan about the writer Jack Kerouac and his novel On the Road.
 Brand returned to Channel 4 to host Russell Brand's Ponderland, in which he discussed topics like childhood and science through stand-up comedy.
 The show first aired on 22 October 2007 and continued for the next five nights.
 A second series began on 30 October 2008.
 The show ran for 12 episodes over the two series.

 Brand was later announced as the host of the 2008 MTV Video Music Awards (VMAs), which drew scepticism from the American media, as he was relatively unknown to the American public.
 Brand's appearance led to controversy for numerous reasons.
 He said the night "marked the launch of a very new Britney Spears era", referring to it as "the resurrection of [Spears]".
 He also said, "If there was a female Christ, it's Britney".
 Brand implored the audience to elect Democratic presidential candidate Barack Obama and later called then–U.S. President George W. Bush "a retarded cowboy fella", who, in England, "wouldn't be trusted with scissors".
 He also made several references to the purity rings worn by the Jonas Brothers, but apologised for the comments later in the show.

 His comments at the 2008 MTV VMAs led to Brand receiving death threats from some offended viewers.
-Brand claimed that MTV asked him to host the 2009 awards after the ratings for the 2008 show were 20 percent higher than the previous year.
-Also in 2008, Brand hosted a one-off stand up comedy show called Comedy Live Presents: Russell Brand and Friends, which was shown on Channel 4 on 25 January 2008.
+Brand claimed that MTV asked him to host the 2009 awards after the ratings for the 2008 show were 20 per cent higher than the previous year.
+Also in 2008, Brand hosted a one-off stand-up comedy show called Comedy Live Presents: Russell Brand and Friends, which was shown on Channel 4 on 25 January 2008.
 Brand returned to host the 2009 MTV VMAs, on 13 September 2009, at Radio City Music Hall in New York City.
 The ratings for the 2009 show were the best since the 2004 VMAs.
-On 12 February 2011, Brand guest hosted an episode of the hit American sketch comedy Saturday Night Live.
+On 12 February 2011, Brand guest hosted an episode of the hit American sketch comedy series Saturday Night Live.
 In 2012 he hosted the MTV Movie Awards and Brand X with Russell Brand, a late-night talk show on FX that received lukewarm reviews and middling ratings.
 The show was cancelled in 2013 after running for two seasons.